Login or Register to make a submission.

 References should be numbered in the order in which they are cited in the text.
 At the end of the article, the full list of references should be in Vancouver style and give the names and initials of all authors (unless there are more than six, when only the first six should be given, followed by et al).
 The authors’ names are followed by the title of the article; title of the journal abbreviated according to the style of the Index Medicus (see "List of Journals Indexed," printed yearly in the January issue of Index Medicus); year, volume and page number; e.g., Hall, RR.
 The healing of tissues by C02 laser.
 Br J. Surg: 1971; 58:222-225.
 References to books should give the names of the editors, place of publication, publisher, and year.
 The author must verify the references against the original documents before submitting the article.

-PEER REVIEW
+PEER REVIEW (DOUBLE-BLIND)

-Every paper will be read by at least two members of the editorial board.
 The papers selected will then be sent to two or more external reviewers.
 If statistical analysis is included, further examination by a statistician will be carried out.

 ABSTRACT

 Four elements should be addressed: why did you start, what did you do, what did you find, and what does it mean.
 Why did you start is the objective.
 What did you do constitutes the methodology and could include design, setting, patients or other participants, interventions, and outcome measures.
-What did you find is the results, and what does it mean would constitute your conclusions.
+What did you find is the results, and what does it means would constitute your conclusions.
 Please label each section clearly with the appropriate sub-headings.
 A structured abstract for an original article should not be more than 250 words.

-Review article, case report and other require a short, unstructured abstract.
-Commentaries do not require an abstract.
+Review article, case report and other require a short, unstructured abstract of about 200-250 words.

 INTRODUCTION